 By which I of course mean "Suggests", with big, bold speech marks for emphasis.

 Still, at least it's funny, right?
 It's packed with charm and personality, which helps undercut the complete failure with a little self-deprecating wit and refuge in audacity?
 After all, it does have Johnny Depp himself voicing Jack rather than merely a soundalike, which is what Will and the other characters get.

 No. In fact, this is the most disappointing/amazing thing in the game.

 The Legend of Jack Sparrow manages to get a bored performance out of Johnny Depp.

-effort.
-Even if you don't like him as an actor - and he definitely has his misses - he's a performer who throws himself into roles regardless of whether it's Jack Sparrow or Ed Wood.
-In this though, he's so unenthusiastic that you have to start wondering if he's here purely because the game's producers got their hands on some slightly compromising photos, or somehow locked him in a closet with a microphone and refused to let him out until he'd voiced their shitty tie-in game.
+That takes real effort.
+Even if you don't like him as an actor—and he definitely has his misses—he's a performer who throws himself into roles regardless of whether it's Jack Sparrow or Ed Wood.
+In this he's so unenthusiastic you have to start wondering if he's here purely because the game's producers locked him in a closet with a microphone and refused to let him out until he'd voiced their shitty tie-in game.

 In short, when you get your hands on a port that seems rushed, half-hearted, or just plain terrible, it's absolutely fair to rant and rage and complain.
 If you can remember "Well, at least it beats Pirates of the Caribbean: The Legend of Jack Sparrow" though, maybe it won't be so bad.